athcb/ISIC/README.md

 Different techniques were implemented to handle the class imbalance of the combined dataset.
 - Oversampling of minority class with augmentations to create a balanced dataset.
 - Augmentations including rotations, random crop, brightness / contrast adjustments and coarse dropout.

+Focal loss and class weights were tested as alternatives to or in combination with oversampling but did not yield better results.

 ---

 ### Image cleaning